What Is the FDIC?

 Frequently Asked Questions

 When an FDIC-insured bank fails, the FDIC typically arranges for an acquiring bank to assume the deposits.
-In most cases, you wake up with your money in a new bank with minimal disruption β your account number, debit card, and online banking may continue working normally.
+In most cases, your account number, debit card, and online banking may continue working normally.
 If no acquiring bank is found, the FDIC pays you directly.
-Insured deposits are returned within 1β2 business days β often immediately.
-You do not need to file a claim for standard insured deposits.
+Insured deposits are returned within 1-2 business days - often immediately.
 In 90+ years of FDIC history, no eligible depositor has waited more than a few business days for their insured funds.

-No β money market funds (mutual funds that invest in short-term debt) are NOT FDIC insured.
-They are investment products covered by SIPC (Securities Investor Protection Corporation) if held at a brokerage, but SIPC covers insolvency of the brokerage β not investment losses.
-Money market accounts at banks (different product, despite the similar name) are FDIC insured.
-This distinction is critical: always check whether you're holding a bank money market account (FDIC covered) or a money market fund (not FDIC covered).
+No - money market funds (mutual funds that invest in short-term debt) are NOT FDIC insured.
+They are investment products.
+Money market accounts at banks (a different product, despite the similar name) are FDIC insured.
+This distinction is important: always check whether you're holding a bank money market account (FDIC covered) or a money market fund (not FDIC covered).

-Yes β by using multiple ownership categories.
+Yes - by using multiple ownership categories.
 Single ownership, joint accounts, retirement accounts (IRA), and trust accounts each have their own $250,000 limit.
-A married couple can protect $1,500,000+ at a single bank by using individual accounts, a joint account, and separate IRAs β each category counted separately.
+A married couple can protect $1,500,000+ at a single bank by using individual accounts, a joint account, and separate IRAs - each category counted separately.
 Use the FDIC's EDIE calculator at fdic.gov/edie to calculate your specific coverage.
-Alternatively, simply spread balances above $250,000 across two or more separately FDIC-insured banks.

-PayPal's pass-through FDIC insurance works differently from direct bank deposits.
-PayPal pools customer balances in FDIC-insured partner banks and claims pass-through insurance of up to $250,000 per customer.
-However, this protection depends on proper record-keeping by PayPal and the structure of the arrangement.
-In PayPal's 2023 restructuring, questions arose about coverage.
-The safest approach: do not rely on PayPal, Venmo, Cash App, or similar payment app balances as a primary savings vehicle β withdraw to a directly FDIC-insured bank account promptly after receiving funds.
+PayPal claims pass-through FDIC insurance of up to $250,000 per customer through partner banks.
+However, this protection depends on proper record-keeping by PayPal.
+The safest approach: do not rely on PayPal, Venmo, Cash App, or similar payment app balances as a primary savings vehicle - withdraw to a directly FDIC-insured bank account promptly after receiving funds.

-When Silicon Valley Bank (SVB) and Signature Bank failed in March 2023, the FDIC β in an unprecedented move β guaranteed all deposits including uninsured amounts above $250,000, citing systemic risk.
-This was not a permanent change to FDIC limits: the standard limit remains $250,000.
-However, the SVB situation demonstrated that the government may intervene beyond the standard limit in cases of systemic risk.
-The FDIC and Congress have subsequently debated whether to raise the standard limit permanently, but as of January 2025, the limit remains $250,000.
-Do not assume all deposits above $250,000 will be protected in future bank failures β structure your accounts to remain within insured limits.
+When Silicon Valley Bank failed in March 2023, the FDIC guaranteed all deposits including uninsured amounts above $250,000, citing systemic risk.
+This was not a permanent change to FDIC limits - the standard limit remains $250,000.
+The FDIC and Congress have debated whether to raise the standard limit permanently, but as of January 2025, the limit remains $250,000.
+Do not assume all deposits above $250,000 will be protected in future bank failures - structure your accounts to stay within insured limits.

 Important: FDIC insurance limits, rules, and coverage categories are subject to change.
 Always verify current coverage at fdic.gov and use the EDIE calculator for your specific situation.
 This article is educational only.
 Not financial advice.
 Read our full Disclaimer.